cloudrex/TuskCLI/README.md

 ### TuskCLI

-TuskCLI is a CLI-based task runner.
+TuskCLI is a CLI-based task runner for Node.JS.

 #### Options